-June 16, 2012
+June 17, 2012

 Dr. Jonna Engel California Coastal Commission 200 Oceangate Long Beach, CA 90802-4316

 SUBJECT: POTENTIAL COASTAL ACT VIOLATIONS

 SUNSET RIDGE PROJECT, CITY OF NEWPORT BEACH

 APPLICATION 5-11-302, W11C

 Dear Dr. Engel,

 On behalf of the Banning Ranch Conservancy, Hamilton Biological, Inc. is reviewing and evaluating biological issues related to the proposed Sunset Ridge park project in the City of Newport Beach (City).
 In preparation for the June hearing in Huntington Beach, I read the staff report for this proposed project, dated June 1, 2012.
-I also attended the hearing in Huntington Beach on June 13, the day upon which this item had been scheduled to be heard by the Commission (before it was postponed by the City).
+I also attended the hearing in Huntington Beach on June 13, when this item was originally scheduled to be heard by the Commission (before it was postponed by the City).
 I am taking this opportunity to express support for the notion that enforcement action should be taken on any potential violations of the Coastal Act before the Commission further considers the City's application for a park development on this site.

 APPARENT REMOVAL OF ESHA MUST BE ADDRESSED

-I commend Staff for preparing a coherent and concise discussion of issues related to the City's repeated disturbances of 3.3 acres of scrub dominated by Encelia californica (i.e., "Disturbed Encelia Scrub").
+I commend staff for providing a coherent and thorough discussion of issues related to the City's repeated disturbances of 3.3 acres of scrub dominated by Encelia californica (i.e., "Disturbed Encelia Scrub").
 The City and its consultants have attempted to explain why the City is justified in mowing and applying herbicide to this native scrub community as far as 570 feet from any structure.
-Nevertheless, the 3.3 acres of Disturbed Encelia Scrub remains a sensitive biological resource to this day.
+Despite these ongoing disturbances, the 3.3 acres of Disturbed Encelia Scrub remains a sensitive biological resource to this day.
 Obviously, the habitat values of this vegetation would be greater for California gnatcatchers and most other native species were the City to refrain from mowing and spraying it, but the simple fact is that this native scrub community exists and should not be treated as a non-entity.

-This is the basic position that Staff explained on Page 2 of its report:
+The same basic point is made on Page 2 of the staff report:

 . . . staff finds that the Disturbed Encelia Scrub provides valuable ecological services for the California gnatcatcher during the period of time that the vegetation is present, including foraging and potentially nesting habitat.
 Therefore, although the site has been subject to disturbance, staff finds that the vegetation constitutes 'Major Vegetation' due to its special ecological role in supporting the federally threatened California gnatcatcher.
-Section 30106 of the Coastal Act defines 'development', in part, as '...removal or harvesting

-of major vegetation...'.
+Section 30106 of the Coastal Act defines 'development', in part, as '...removal or harvesting of major vegetation...'.
 Thus, the mowing of the Disturbed Encelia Scrub requires a coastal development permit and is subject to the requirements of the Coastal Act.
 In this case, no coastal development permit has been granted for the mowing of the Disturbed Encelia Scrub.

 . . .